Srinivas-Raghav-VC/Inventory-Management/README.md

 * Add, update, and delete products
 * View products with color-coded quantity indicators
 * Save and load inventory to/from a CSV file
-* About section with credits
-* Dark mode and light mode themes

 Screenshots
 -----------